88ning/ucsc_ooad/README.md

 ## How to get started

 1. Install Python on your computer.
-2. Run `pip install requirements.txt`
+2. Run `pip install -r requirements.txt`
 3. Change directory to this project.
 4. In Terminal, type `python project_x.py`